wefindx/fxy/README.rst

         . ~/.venv/bin/activate
         fx "$@"
     }

+    alias fx="f -ipx"  # for CAS with plotting alias fy="f -ipy"  # for LAB with plotting

 This way, running something like ``f`` makes a project folder and starts Python environment with import sets often used.